Self-healing ring

-A self-healing ring, or SHR, is a telecommunications term for loop network topology, a common configuration in telecommunications transmission systems.
-Like roadway and water distribution systems, a loop or ring is used to provide redundancy.
-SDH, SONET and WDM systems are often configured in self-healing rings.
+A self-healing ring, or SHR, is a telecommunications term for fault tolerance in a ring network, a common configuration in telecommunications transmission systems.
+Like in roadways and water distribution systems, a loop or ring is used to provide redundancy.
+SDH, SONET and WDM systems are often configured as self-healing rings.

 Description

 The system consists of a ring of bidirectional links between a set of stations, typically using optical fiber communications.
 In normal use, traffic is dispatched in the direction of the shortest path towards its destination.

-In the event of the loss of a link, or of an entire station, the two nearest surviving stations "loop back" their ends of the ring.
+In the event of the loss of a link or of an entire station, the two nearest surviving stations "loop back" their ends of the ring.
 In this way, traffic can still travel to all surviving parts of the ring, even if it has to travel "the long way round".

-A second break in the ring may divide it into two sub-rings, but in such a case each sub-ring will remain functional.
+A second break in the ring may divide it into two sub-rings, but in such a case, each sub-ring will remain functional.